-Title: GOVERNMENT
+Title: GOVERNMENT TT720 Length: One Semester

-Prerequisite: Senior standing The twelfth-grade social studies program focuses on the American political system and preparation of students for effective and productive citizenship.
+Prerequisite: Senior standing

+The twelfth-grade social studies program focuses on the American political system and preparation of students for effective and productive citizenship.
 Government provides an in-depth, content-specific study of the Constitution, comparative political and economic systems, federal, state and local governments, International relations, and rights and responsibilities of the individual.
 The American legal system, legislative processes, and the Bill of Rights will be critically examined in order to invite student activism and involvement in democracy.
 Exposure and participation to real life experiences is a major focus in this course.
 Identification of issues crucial to the maintenance of democratic institutions is emphasized with a view toward resolution.
-Community service hours will be a part of this class.

-Title: ADVANCED PLACEMENT GOVERNMENT TT725 Length: One Semester Prerequisite: Senior standing and have a cumulative 3.0 GPA.
+Title: ADVANCED PLACEMENT GOVERNMENT

+Prerequisite: Senior standing and have a cumulative 3.0 GPA.
 Must be enrolled in or have taken an Honor's or AP English class.

-Advanced Placement Government is a college-level course, which offers the student an opportunity to participate in an indepth study of the American political system: its framework, traditions, values, and the rights and responsibilities of the citizens of the United States.
+Advanced Placement Government is a college-level course, which offers the student an opportunity to participate in an in-depth study of the American political system: its framework, traditions, values, and the rights and responsibilities of the citizens of the United States.
 AP is a college-level course.
 Depending on individual institutional policies, students who successfully complete the AP exam may earn college credit.
+Having met or exceeded the expectations for Advanced Placement coursework by colleges and universities, this course is authorized by The College Board to use the AP® designation.